Cavanaugh Interstellar Cover Mockup

 “Vlad,” I asked him, looking at the hole in his side, It seemed to be sealed somehow, but light was still shining through from him behind.
 “I thought you got patched up?
 Why do you still have a hole in you?”

 “They said fix hole or leave hole, I say hole is okay.”

-The floor we were standing on shimmered and vanished, leaving nothing between the small ship and the Bow tower below it.
-Vlad and I lunged for the wall of the arrivals bay.
+The floor of the arrivals bay shimmered and vanished, seemingly leaving nothing between the ship and the Bow tower below it.
+Vlad and I lunged for the sanctions in the wall.

 Shai’Hara-Lee chuckled at our reaction.

 It was the same transparent floor we’d seen on the bridge.
 Completely solid yet completely invisible.